 Remember to save the .XML file to your computer—we’ll need it for the next step!

-The next step is moving all of the data you just saved from your old blog to the new, self-hosted blog that you set-up in Step 1.
+The next step in your move from WordPress.com to WordPress.org is to transfer all of the data you just saved from your old blog to the new, self-hosted blog that you set-up in Step 1.

 To do this, login to your self-hosted blog’s dashboard via mydomainname.com/wp-admin (replacing “mydomainname” with your domain name, of course), and pick Tools from the sidebar.
 From here, you should be presented with an option to Import new data, like so: